bitlayer-org/bitlayer-org.github.io/docs/quick-start.md

 ![analog](images/analog-btc-eth.png)

-Bitlayer acts as a Layer 2 solution for Bitcoin, boasting **100% EVM and Ethereum toolchain compatibility**.
+Bitlayer acts as a Layer 2 solution for Bitcoin, boasting **100% EVM and Ethereum toolchain compatibility**, with BTC as native token(gas token).

 Users can engage with it using wallets such as **Metamask, imToken, or other Ethereum-compatible wallets**.